kotsabiukmv98/ConnectedIn/README.md

 *Should I always run this script manually?*
 Not realy.
 You can easaly use services like [Azure Functions](https://azure.microsoft.com/en-us/services/functions/?&ef_id=Cj0KCQjw2PP1BRCiARIsAEqv-pQ4xcyLvVr7Bm9_55InsFxuG5jHIChWCKNdna8aIpchWr-HJieCzUwaAurZEALw_wcB:G:s&OCID=AID2000594_SEM_Cj0KCQjw2PP1BRCiARIsAEqv-pQ4xcyLvVr7Bm9_55InsFxuG5jHIChWCKNdna8aIpchWr-HJieCzUwaAurZEALw_wcB:G:s&dclid=CjgKEAjw2PP1BRDC2_aEktPaqWcSJAD8LyMbhfZb3XiN1Oa8i-qiSAObSbdPcR8mdkNwLMzKmguNlPD_BwE), AWS Lambda or Cloud Functions on GCP.
+In this case you would like to change in [scrape.js](https://github.com/mkotsabiuk/ConnectedIn/blob/fa7978d797706d90d8a2fdc8e4901036e353eaed/NetworkExtenderBySuggestions/scrape.js#L12) file `headless` property to `true`

 Actually, code is written to easy host in on Azure Functions.
 After I hosted it there I extended my network connections on LinkedIn from 1k to 4k only for few weeks.
-Also, you can create any other way to run sthis script repeatedly.
+Also, you can create any other way to run this script repeatedly.

 *Could I add all people from LinkedIn to my network?*
 Unfortunately NOT!
 According to LinkedIn's rolls you can have at most 30k connections.
 In case you would like to add someone more, you will have to remove someone previously.